 If you are thinking about earning your master's degree, you probably already know what specialization in the criminal justice field interests you most.
 While you can earn a general master's degree in criminal justice, you have a choice between many specializations--and your particular specialization will determine what universities are the best fit for you.

-The Master of Science option will include more science in the curriculum and fewer liberal arts courses.
-Specializations such as forensic science, criminology, cyber-crime and behavior analysis and forensic psychology are usually offered as part of a Master of Science degree.
+The Master of Science (MS) option will include more science in the curriculum and fewer liberal arts courses.
+Specializations such as forensic science, criminology, cybercrime, behavior analysis and forensic psychology are usually offered as part of an MS degree.

 Many of your career choices involve some sort of management, whether it is emergency management, crime scene or critical incident management, or the administration of organizations and functions.